Anjaney10/GRN-Visualization/README.md

 # GRN-Visualization

 GRN-Visualization is an interactive Python application for exploring and visualizing gene regulatory networks (GRNs).
-It is designed for researchers and enthusiasts working with regulatory genomics, providing easy access to curated biological interaction databases and flexible tools to add, remove, and analyze network components.
+It is designed for researchers working with regulatory genomics, providing easy access to curated biological interaction databases and flexible tools to add, remove, and analyze network components.

 ## Features